Surface headphones review: the hands-on

 Unboxing

-The packaging of the Surface Headphones looks like the packaging of other surfaceProducts.
-So that means she's white and a picture of the Proproduct, a Microsoft logo and several inscriptions.
-You can get inside the box by pulling the lid upwards.
-Then the gray carrying case immediately appears, in which the Surface Headphones are located.
+The packaging of the Surface Headphones looks like the packaging of other Surface products.
+That means that it is white and has a picture of the product, a Microsoft logo and several inscriptions.
+You can get to the inside of the box by pulling the lid upwards.
+Then the gray carrying case containing the Surface Headphones is immediately visible.
 You will also find a USB-C cable, a jack cable and a quick start guide that Microsoft printed on a piece of cardboard.
-Under the bag for the headphones there are a few more notes, such as warnings.
+Under the case for the headphones there are a few other pieces of paper, such as warning notices.

 initial setup